 DO I INCLUDE PRODUCTION AND INFRASTRUCTURE COSTS IN MY PROPOSAL?

 All production requirements should be listed in your proposal unless it will already be there.
 Funding extensions are rarely able to be granted, so be clear from the start.

 If you are requesting to be in a production environment promised in the Details page, you do not need to include production costs in the funding request.
 For example, if you are requesting to present a music and painting show on the Courtyard Stage, exclude costs of the sound equipment but state that you need X microphones and a PA, but you may need to include the costs of paint.
 If you have unusual sound requirements, just mention them.

 If you require production or infrastructure where there may not be any, those costs must be included in your requested funding.
 Experienced estimations are fine to begin and the festival team will coordinate requirements and minimise costs.
 We’re here to realise artists’ goals, no matter how peculiar or ambitious.

 CAN I SELL ART AT THE FESTIVAL?
 AND IS THERE A COMMISSION ON SALES?

 All accepted projects can be sold on the day and can be listed online for sale via our website’s new festival marketplace (you remain responsible for sales).
-Where minimal funding is requested, no commission is charged and sales are the responsibility of the artist, except for sales agreed to be facilited on the Art, Not Apart website (commission TBC) or the Nishi Gallery exhibition (40% commission and sales are facilitated).
+Where minimal funding is requested, no commission is charged and sales are the responsibility of the artist, except for sales agreed to be facilitated on the Art, Not Apart website (small commission TBC) or the Nishi Gallery exhibition (30% commission and sales are facilitated).